nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `find [*] KEYWORD [MORE_KEYWORDS]`

 * `find` command finds employees using the keyword you input.
 Those keywords can only be used to find the employee's name or their department.
-* If asterisk (`*`) is inputted, it displays list of employees matching _all_ the given keywords.
+* If asterisk (`*`) is inputted, it displays a list of employees matching _all_ the given keywords.
-* If asterisk (`*`) is _not_ inputted, it displays list of employees matching _any_ of the given keywords.
+* If asterisk (`*`) is _not_ inputted, it displays a list of employees matching _any_ of the given keywords.
 * For name, even if there is a partial match between your keyword and the employees name, that employee will be listed.
 * For department, there has to be a full match between your keyword and the employee's department.

 Examples:
-* `find John Sales` displays list of all employees whose full name contains a 'John' in it, or they are in the 'Sales' department
+* `find John Sales` displays a list of all employees whose full name contains a 'John' in it, or if they are in the 'Sales' department
-* `find * John Sales` displays list of all employees in the 'Sales' department _and_ who have a 'John' in their name
+* `find * John Sales` displays a list of all employees in the 'Sales' department _and_ who have a 'John' in their name

 Here are the steps to use this command: